 All extruded PVC Ventilation Duct pipe shall be manufactured from PVC compound conforming to ASTM D1784 (formerly Type 1, Grade 1) and have a cell classification of 12454.
-All extruded PVC Ventilation Duct Pipe shall conform to CAN/ULC S102.2.
+The compound used to extrude PVC Ventilation Duct pipe shall conform to CAN/ULC S102.2 and exhibit a flame spread rating of 10.

-All pipe shall be produced by one manufacturer as supplied by IPEX.
+All pipe and fittings shall be produced by one manufacturer as supplied by IPEX.